 As a political organisation, we may at times ask for your political opinions on certain matters.
-These fall within the definition of Special Category data under the GDPR.
+These fall within the definition of Special Category data under the DPA 2018.
 We only ever process this data with your clear, unambiguous consent, which will be sought at the time of collection.

 Who the information is shared with

-We use Facebook for promotional and communication purposes.
+We use Facebook, and their sub-brands Instagram and WhatsApp, for promotional and communication purposes.
 Facebook are based in the US, and have their own Privacy policies – we are not responsible for Facebook’s use of data that you place on the site, whether on our page or otherwise.